dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

     else:
       person = email['fromField']
       rcvCounter[person[1]] += 1
   return sentCounter, rcvCounter
 {% endhighlight %}

-Now, from the sent and receive statistics, we can easily obtain the set of filtered email addresses, which at this point makes sense to refer to them as collaborators:
+Now, from the sent and received statistics, we can easily obtain the set of *filtered email addresses*, which we will refer to as *collaborators* from now on:

 {% highlight python %}
 def getCollaborators(emails, K):
   sentCounter, rcvCounter = getSentRcvCounters(emails)
   return set([person for person in sentCounter if sentCounter[person] >= K and rcvCounter[person] >= K])
+collaborators = getCollaborators(emails,5) # obtain the collaborators for K=5
 {% endhighlight %}

-This set will help us make sure that all future results that involve email addresses belong to collaborators, and not mailing lists or promotion lists.
+This set (collaborators) will help us make sure that all future results that involve email addresses belong to collaborators, and not mailing lists or promotion lists.

 ##Analyzing the email metadata
+At this point, we are ready to ask some interesting questions about our own metadata.

-Now, let's find the most "private" collaborators, i.e. people with whom we have a high likelihood of exchanging a private (one to one) email without cc'ing anyone else.
-In other words, we want to construct a list of tuples, each tuple consisting of an email address and the probability of exchanging a private email, e.g. <code>('email3@email.com',0.657)</code>.
-The probability is computed by dividing the number of private emails by the total number of exchanged emails.
+Let's find the most "private" collaborators, i.e. people with whom we have a high likelihood of exchanging a private (one to one) email without cc'ing anyone else.
+In other words, we want to construct a list of tuples, each tuple consisting of an email address and the probability of exchanging a private email, e.g. <code>('person@email.com',0.657)</code>.
+The probability is computed by dividing the number of private emails by the total number of exchanged emails with that person.

 {% highlight python %}
 def getPrivateContacts(emails, collaborators):